globulus/simi/README.md

 ### Java API

 If you require a functionality that is not readily available in Šimi, and coding it manually might pose a challenge due to complexity or performance issues, you may use the Šimi Java API and expose "native" Java code to the Šimi runtime.
-Let's examine how this works by checking out the Stdlib *Date* class and its *format()* method.
+Let's examine how this works by checking out the Stdlib *Date* class and its *now()* and *format()* methods.

 Here's the Šimi implementation:
 ```ruby